whatgoodisaroad/surveyor/readme.md

 ## Introduction

-Surveyor is a DSL for describing surveys.
-It describes...
+Surveyor is a DSEL for type-safe, composable surveys in Haskell.
+Whereas many survey systems are neither compositional nor typed, Survey takes an approach where the type of a survey is defined in terms of how it is composed.
+Within Surveyor one can do the following:

+* Describe the structure of a survey in terms of headers, questions, choices and sub-surveys.
-* what questions are included in a survey,
+* Describe the questions to be included in a survey as free-response questions or multiple-choice questions.
-* what answers are possible for the questions,
+* Describe the set of options available in a multiple choice question.
+* Determine the type of the questions and the type of their corresponding answers.
-* the answers to the questions made by a survey-taker
+* Design analysis tasks on the answers in terms of the survey they came from.
-* and finally it can describe how sections of the survey are conditional on how certain questions are answered.

-A DSL is needed here because, although surveys themselves are compositional in structure, current ways of building surveys are not commonly structured in this way.
-Consequently, surveys cannot be reasoned about in terms of their seperate components.
+A DSL is needed here because, although surveys themselves are, in principle, structurally compositional, current ways of building surveys are not commonly structured in this way.
+Consequently, surveys cannot be reasoned about in terms of their separate components.
 Additionally, survey components are more difficult to reuse.

-A survey DSL, with semantics for the questions and structure of the survey paired with additional semantics for how these questions were answered by a particular survey-taker, could be synthesized into simple sets of statistical results such as percentages of survey-takers who fit into arbitrary classes of answers.

-A Ruby DSEL exists and was published, which takes a different approach.
-Concepts of this DSL will be borrowed, but its shortcomings will be avoided.
+A related issue with existing survey systems is that the surveys are not generally strongly-typed in the sense that a survey's structure would indicate the type of answer data.
+In the case of Surveyor, the well-defined way in which surveys can be composed lends itself to a clear way that surveys can have types and how those types compose.

+With strongly-typed surveys, it becomes possible to define analysis tasks in terms of the types, and to provide constructs for designing these analyses within the Surveyor language.

+The Ruby DSEL published by Cunningham takes a different approach which is neither compositional nor sternly typed.
+We, however borrow useful concepts from this language while avoiding its shortcomings.

 ## Users